alimustafa0/YOLO-Project/README.md

-# Computer Vision Nanodegree Program, Exercises
+# Computer Vision Nanodegree Program

 This repository contains code exercises and materials for Udacity's [Computer Vision Nanodegree](https://www.udacity.com/course/computer-vision-nanodegree--nd891) program.
 It consists of tutorial notebooks that demonstrate, or challenge you to complete, various computer vision applications and techniques.
 These notebooks depend on a number of software packages to run, and so, we suggest that you create a local environment with these dependencies by following the instructions below.
+The weights file is too large to upload so we suggest to download the file from the YOLO web site.

 # Configure and Manage Your Environment with Anaconda